Kovnir/State-Machine-Compiler/README.md

 3. **Syntax Checking**: The token stream is checked for basic syntax errors.
 Some compilation errors could be generated here.

-4. **Parse Tree Construction**: A syntax tree is built from the token stream.
+4. **Syntax Tree Building**: A syntax tree is built from the token stream.
 If errors are found, they are thrown.

 5. **Code Generation**: The validated syntax tree is used to generate C# code for the state machine.